 The dwarf wedge mussel is a small bivalve that lives in freshwater streams and requires highly oxygenated and silt-free waters.
+The dwarf wedge mussel is not located within the proposed TA12B footprint.

 The Indiana bat can be found over most of the eastern half of the United States.
 The bat spends winter hibernating in caves and occasionally in abandoned mines (hibernacula).
 During summer, the bats prefer to roost under the peeling bark of dead and dying trees.